xuan-yang0506/Dotify/README.md

 # Dotify by Sean Yang

-This is a simple Android app that stimulates a music play app.
-A user can click the play button to increment the number of time played.
-One can also add a new user and the time played of all songs will be set to 0.
-A user can also skip or go back to preivous songs.
+This is a second version of a music player.
+The main part of the player is a list of musics.

-## Extra credit
+A user can click on any music in the list and the mini player in the bottom will show the current music playing.
+When a user clicks on the mini player, the screen will be directed to a full player.
+User can go back to list by clicking on the back button below.
-I have completed extra credit #1 #4 #5
+Unfortunately this version does not support user changes.

 ## Screenshots
 <img src="./ScreenShot.png" alt="Screenshot of the app" height="500" />